Manhattan poster

 The inciting incident occurs at 11 minutes when Isaac meets Mary Wilkie at a museum event.
 She is Yale's mistress and everything Isaac claims to despise: pretentious, name-dropping, opinionated.
 Their mutual antagonism disrupts Isaac's comfortable, controlled world and introduces the woman who will challenge his self-conception..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Isaac quits his lucrative TV writing job in a moment of supposed principle, declaring he wants to write something meaningful.
+This demonstrates the protagonist's commitment to Isaac quits his lucrative TV writing job in a moment of supposed principle, declaring he wants to write something meaningful.
 This active choice forces him out of his comfortable status quo into financial uncertainty and forces him to confront what he really values., moving from reaction to action.

 The Collapse moment at 71 minutes (74% through) represents the emotional nadir.
 Here, Mary reveals she's leaving Isaac to return to Yale.
 Isaac discovers his best friend has betrayed him and the woman he chose over Tracy doesn't really love him.
 This devastation contains the "whiff of death"—the death of his idealized self-image and his romantic delusions about relationships., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.